SayaliPatil7000/ImageGalleryWebsite/README.md

 # ImageGalleryWebsite
 Task-1 of Internship at CodeAlpha .
-This task involves building a calculator using html,css and javascript .
+This task involves making a image gallery using html,css and javascript .